SURFZJY/Real-time-Text-Detection-DBNet/README.md

 - [ ] Dice Loss --> BCE Loss

+- [ ] threshold map gt use 1 --> threshold map gt use distance （Use 1 will accelerate the label generation）

+- [ ] OHEM

 - [ ] OpenCV_DNN inference API for CPU machine

 - [ ] Caffe version (for deploying with MNN/NCNN)